 For your first few years, you’ll need to travel a lot, moving from show to show to build your wrestling resume.
 It’s likely you won’t make much money during those years.
 In fact, it is common to spend more than you make in the beginning to create more opportunities to improve your abilities and eventual brand.
 So be prepared to have a separate source of income with a flexible schedule.

 Medical school and other trades require large tuitions and years of study as well as internship with a current average cost of $55,000 a year for your education.
-The Spartan Academy costs nowhere near that much as the first year is a cost of $1,375 ($25 tryout fee, $150 registration, and $100 a month for 12 months).
+The Spartan Academy costs nowhere near that much as the first year cost of the Beginners’ Class tuition is $2,310 and is due on the day you sign your Academy Membership Contract.
+However, if financing is needed.
+The payment plan listed on your contract can be used for up to 12 months.
 Then only $360 ($30 per month) a year after that as a gym membership for as long you wish.
 Some people make the mistake of thinking after training for a few months, or years, that their training is over.
 Not True!
 Any real athlete will tell you; training never ends.
 Kobe Bryant nor any other professional athletes got where they are by only practicing until he started playing weekly games /competitions.
 They were honing Their skills several times a week, if not every day.

 The real money you’ll spend is on a weekly/monthly basis doing the drives, and buying and updating your gear or outfits.
 So instead of paying large tuitions, you are paying for your education one gas tank and outfit at a time.
 Plan on spending about $1,000 the first year, just on your gear.
 Also plan on putting hundreds to thousands of miles on your car.